Ginsberg Center Community-Driven Engagement Grants

 Our Community-Driven Engagement Grants, co-sponsored by the Vice Provost for Engaged Learning and the College of Literature, Science & the Arts, seek to engage faculty interested in advancing their scholarship while enhancing the capacity of social sector community partners and communities through substantial, reciprocal engagement.

-We invite teaching, research, programmatic and other educational proposals focused on advancing equity and decreasing economic and racial disparities in Washtenaw County, Detroit, and other Southeast Michigan communities.
+We invite teaching, research, programmatic and other educational proposals focused on advancing equity in Washtenaw County, Detroit, and other Southeast Michigan communities.
 The Ginsberg Center will provide ongoing consultation to faculty grantees, including supporting the creation of academic and public products to demonstrate how campus-community partnerships contribute both to new academic knowledge and community benefit.

 Open to all full time, Ann Arbor campus faculty (tenured and tenure-track, research, and clinical faculty), lecturers, and postdoctoral fellows.
 For collaborative proposals, the primary applicant must meet these eligibility requirements.
 Priority consideration may be given to proposals submitted by an applicant who has not received funds during the previous academic year.

 Awards up to $2000, with a portion of our overall funds reserved for LSA constituents, in support of our ongoing partnership with LSA.